Omega172/Blush-Blush-Cheat/README.md

 2. Run the game once to generate the config files and then close it<br/>
 3. Download the latest release from the releases tab [here](https://github.com/Omega172/Blush-Blush-Cheat/releases/latest/download/OmegaWare_BlushBlush.dll) and place the `OmegaWare_BlushBlush.dll` file in `BepInEx/plugins`<br/>
 4. Start the game and enjoy the cheats!<br/>
-Menu show/hide key is Insert by default, but can be changed in the config file found in `BepInEx/config/OmegaWare_BlushBlush.cfg`

 ## Linux / SteamOS
 1. On Steam, in the game properties, in the Launch Options, paste this : `WINEDLLOVERRIDES="winhttp.dll=n,b" %command%`